Getting started growing your own food

 I am the very fortunate holder of an 11x5 meter allotment not far from my home, but before I had this space I could dedicate to growing food, I grew a good range of vegetables and fruit in pots and planters on our mini patio space.
 I also interspersed edible plants into our small beds; using rosemary, sage and thyme as shrubs, and planting dwarf cherry trees and raspberry bushes amongst perennial flowers.

 Sweetcorn and beetroot growing in a large bucket planter.
-An old red plastic tub for mini carrots and a pot of mint can be seen in the fore and background.
+An old red plastic tub for mini carrots which I rescued from a skip.

 Peas, dwarf beans and runner beans in a long wooden planter.
 A red tiered planter for strawberry plants is tucked behind.